pulumi/pulumi-kubernetes-operator/docs/design/flux-sources.md

 `.lastSuccessfulCommit`.
 Since Flux sources can refer to S3 buckets and OCI artifacts, they come with a `revision` which may or may not signify a git commit.
 The choices are:

- - put the source revision value in the `.lastAttemptedCommit` and `.lastSuccessfulCommit` fields
+ a. put the source revision value in the `.lastAttemptedCommit` and `.lastSuccessfulCommit` fields

 This means they will have a value, but it may not be in the format expected.
 Automation that doesn't understand the source revisions may break.

- - add fields which hold the last attempted and last successful source revision, and populate it _and_ the last commit (when there is a commit, specifically).
+ b. add fields which hold the last attempted and last successful source revision, and populate it _and_ the last commit (when there is a commit, specifically).

 This means the commit fields will be in the right format, but may not always have a value.
 Automation that understands the source revisions can consult those fields; automation that doesn't may misinterpret the lack of a commit value.

+For the sake of fewer API type changes, I will use a.).
+Automation that assumes the commit string is a git SHA1 may break, and we should warn about that.
+Automation that treats it as an opaque value will be fine.

 ### Implementation notes